kirenguyen/unity-game-controllers/iSpyGameController/iSpyGame_Project_Training_Manuel.md

 	* print the branch you are in

 6. git status shown in the command prompt
+	* if you didn't use the sample `bashrc` file in the folder, then do the following
 	* add the following to your `./bashrc`
 	* ```parse_git_branch() { git branch 2> /dev/null | sed -e '/^[^*]/d' -e 's/* \(.*\)/ (\1)/' } ```